 School leaders face a wide range of challenges to achieve this but the expertise to address these exists in schools within or beyond our own community.
 School leaders are best placed to drive effective school improvement.
 At different moments in time, schools will be in a position where they can provide support to their peers, formally or informally, or they themselves need to access support from other schools to add capacity to address a specific priority.
 Schools are increasingly working with each other in this way as they continue on their journey of improvement – celebrating and sharing all that is effective and addressing challenges together to the benefit the wider educational community and the life chances of the region’s children and young people.
 This empowers leaders and their staff and gives schools a central role in developing a self-improving and sustainable school-led system.
 To effectively implement this model we need to utilise every schools’ passion, intelligence and talents.

-Exceed SCITT and Teaching Schools is a developing community of like-minded school and system leaders who are committed to using and accessing the resources available to them – including teachers’ and leaders’ skills, expertise, and practice – to the benefit of all schools in Bradford and those across the region.
+Exceed SCITT and Teaching Schools facilitate a community of like-minded school and system leaders who are committed to using and accessing the resources available to them – including teachers’ and leaders’ skills, expertise, and practice – to the benefit of all schools in the region.
 Through bespoke tailored support, this Alliance of schools facilitate a range of inter-related, quality assured school improvement opportunities “for schools by schools” including: